lushengguo/RankForum/README.txt

 # RankForum

-A decentralized forum where everyone has their score in some topic/field Which would give them privilege in that topic/field.
+A decentralized forum where everyone has their score in some topic/field

+Decenteralized is easy to understand, which means community autonomy and without platform censorship

+Which would give them privilege in that topic/field.
 Consider forums nowadays, everyone is able to publish posts and comments.
 It's a good thing which means everybody can enjoy the benefits of the internet.
 But it's also annoying that